Svalbard and Jan Mayen Wedding Traditions

 - Managing guest logistics from multiple countries

-- Knowing which supplier has flowers this week Most couples become their own planners by necessity, joining the “Svalbard Wedding Survivors” Facebook group (yes, it exists) where veterans share hard-won wisdom about everything from thermal underwear brands to reliable dog sled operators.
-The golden rule?
-Whatever can go wrong in normal wedding planning will go wrong differently in the Arctic.
-Embrace the chaos-it makes better stories.
+Most couples become their own planners by necessity, joining online communities where veterans share hard-won wisdom about everything from thermal underwear brands to reliable dog sled operators.

 Frequently Asked Questions